Applying for Graduation

 - If you plan to graduate in the Fall or Winter term, you need to apply during the prior Spring term.

-It is recommended you complete the application by the deadline to avoid any unanticipated problems that could delay your graduation.
+It is recommended you complete the application by the priority date to avoid any unanticipated problems that could delay your graduation.

 |Fall or Winter||May 1st|

 If the term you want to graduate in isn't listed in the application, you may need to wait until the term prior to apply.